-Application note: References of temporary JCRE entry points, which cannot be stored in class variables, instance variables or array components, are transferred from the internal memory of the JCRE (TSF data) to some stack through specific APIs (JCRE owned exceptions) or JCRE invoked methods (such as the process(APDU apdu)); these are causes of OP.PUT(S_1, S_2, I) operations as well.
+Application note: References of temporary JCRE entry points, which cannot be stored in class variables, instance variables or array components, are transferred from the internal memory of the JCRE (TSF data) to some stack through specific APIs (JCRE owned exceptions) or JCRE invoked methods (such as the process(APDU apdu)); these are causes of $OP.PUT(S_1, S_2, I)$ operations as well.

-5.1.1.4 FDP_IFF.1 Simple security attributes
+5.1.1.4 FDP_IFF.1 Simple Security Attributes

+FDP_IFF.1.1/JCVM

-FDP_IFF.1.1/JCVM The TSF shall enforce the JCVM information flow control SFP based on the following types of subject and information security attributes: subjects: S.LOCAL, S.MEMBER; information I.DATA; attribute: the currently active context.
-Refinement: Due to application of final interpretation FI104 the assignment must contain the list of subjects, information, and corresponding security attributes.
-FDP_IFF.1.2/JCVM The TSF shall permit an information flow between a controlled subject and controlled information $through^{15}$ a controlled operation if the following rule 16 holds: An operation $OP.PUT(S_1, S.MEMBER, I)$ is allowed if and only if the active context is "JCRE"; other $OP.PUT$ operations are allowed regardless of the active context's value.
-FDP_IFF.1.3/JCVM The TSF shall enforce [no additional information flow control SFP rules].
-FDP_IFF.1.4/JCVM The TSF shall provide the following [no additional SFP capabilities].
+The TSF shall enforce the JCVM information flow control SFP based on the following types of subject and information security attributes: subjects: S.LOCAL, S.MEMBER; information I.DATA; attribute: the currently active context.

+Refinement:

+Due to application of final interpretation FI104 the assignment must contain the list of subjects, information, and corresponding security attributes.

+FDP IFF.1.2/JCVM

+The TSF shall permit an information flow between a controlled subject and controlled information through15 a controlled operation if the following rule16 holds:

+Information flow policies control the flow of information between "subjects".
+This is a purely terminological choice; those "subjects" can merely be passive containers.
+They are not to be confused with the "active entities" of access control policies.

-15 Editorial change: The word "via" was replaced by "through" as proposed in [JCSPP].
+Editorial change: The word "via" was replaced by "through" as proposed in [JCSPP].

-16 Editorial change: The word "rules" in CC part 2 was replaced by "rule", as only one rule is added.
+Editorial change: The word "rules" in CC part 2 was replaced by "rule", as only one rule is added.